Well, we are into a new year, and we hope a sunny new season for you all as visitors too the islands, but covid remains.

-In this new post-covid era, we have added to our already excellent cleaning standards to assure you as prospective guests that our Lewis Longhouse is as safe as possible.
+In this new post-covid era, we added to our already excellent cleaning standards to assure you as prospective guests that our Lewis Longhouse is as safe as possible.
 The Longhouse has always maintained the highest housekeeping standards, commented upon by many guests, before and since we re-opened.
 All cleaning, and now disinfecting too, before guests arrive adheres to Government cleaning protocols to minimise risk to yourselves, our housekeeping team and our local community.
 We've used the best of cleaning guidance available to us.

 This year more than any other, you have a part to play in helping everything run smoothly by respecting local customs, the islands' environment, and the latest Scottish Government guidance while out and about.
 The beaches, moors and coast will be open as always but some tourist facilities, restaurants, activities and attractions may not re-open this year.